DenJens/Hangfire.Documentation/background-methods/passing-arguments.rst

 Passing arguments
 ==================

-You can pass additional data to your background jobs as a regular method arguments.
-I'll write the following line once again (hope it hasn't bothered you):
+You can pass additional data to your background jobs as regular method arguments.
+I will write the following line once again (hope it has not bothered you):

 .. code-block:: c#